nathanjones4323/geospatial-portfolio-app/README.md

   - [ ] Add the rest of the metrics (might depend on fixing the truncating column name error)
   - [ ] Update the metric descriptions on the homepage (Datast Description)
   - [ ] Either make the user filter when ZCTA is selected, or simplify the polygon data so that it can be loaded into the UI without crashing it.
-  - [ ] Add drill down functionality to the map for CBSA --> ZCTA
+  - [ ] Add drill down functionality to the map for CBSA --> ZCTA on click

 ### Future